Grow Pineapple Sage for Cool-Season Pollinators

-It’s no secret that most salvia species are great nectar providers for butterflies and hummingbirds.
-One of my favorites is Pineapple Sage (Salvia elegans), which is perfect for cool-season butterfly gardens in zones 8 – 11 because it only blooms as days grow short and nights grow long.
-In its native Mexico, it begins blooming August, but further north it may not bloom until September or later.
-Once it gets going, though, it blooms straight through till spring, unless killed to the ground by a freeze.
+It’s no secret that most salvia species are great nectar plants for butterflies and hummingbirds.
+One of my favorites is pineapple sage (Salvia elegans).
+It is perfect for cool-season butterfly gardens in zones 8 to 11 because it only blooms as days grow short and nights grow long.
+In its native Mexico, pineapple sage begins blooming in August.
+But further north it may not bloom until September or later.
+Once it gets going, though, it blooms straight through until spring, unless killed to the ground by a hard freeze.

-Butterflies and hummingbirds are drawn to the colorful nectar-rich flowers (in Mexico, it’s been noted as one of the three most popular hummingbird plants!), but people love this sage for the sweetly-scented foliage.
+Butterflies and hummingbirds are drawn to the colorful nectar-rich flowers.
+In Mexico, it’s been noted as one of the three most popular hummingbird plants!
+People also love this sage for the sweetly-scented foliage.
 The crushed leaf really does smell and even taste like pineapple, and it’s great in salads or teas.

-Want to try it?
-Pineapple Sage is rarely grown from seed, so either buy it as a plant or start it from tip cuttings from a friend in the spring.
-One plant will spread and can be divided over the years as well.
+Pineapple sage is rarely grown from seed, so either buy it as a plant or start it from tip cuttings from a friend in the spring.
+One plant will spread, and can be divided over the years as well.
 Grow it in full sun to part shade and water it well during dry periods.
-Treat it as a perennial in zones 8 – 11 (it will come back from the roots after a freeze), or as an annual in lower zones.
+Treat it as a perennial in zones 8 to 11 (it will come back from the roots after a freeze), or grow it as an annual in lower zones.